10m+

 When it comes to income, the key factor isn't raw numbers so much as spending power, and also what essential outgoings you may have.

-Going by this definition, millions of Britons today will be surprised to learn how current average earnings compare to current average retirement incomes.
+By this definition, millions of Brits today will be surprised to learn how current average earnings compare to current average retirement incomes.

-If you want to know if you're saving enough for retirement, the most recent UK figures should give you a steer.
+If you want to know if you're saving enough for retirement, the most recent UK figures should give you a good idea.

 What is the average retirement income in the UK?

-The government’s most recent data (taken from 2017/18) shows the average weekly income for pensioners to be £304 – that’s after you’ve taken away direct taxes and housing costs.
-This works out at around £15,080 net per year.
+The UK government’s most recent data for 2024 shows the average weekly income for single pensioners to be £282.
+This works out at around £14,664 per year.

 The average retirement income in the UK is also affected by regions.

 If you live in London, you’re likely to have less than the average retirement income.
-But if you’re based in Scotland or the North East, you’re likely to have more to spend on average.
+But if you’re based in Scotland or the North East, you’ll likely have more to spend on average.

 The gap generally comes down to a difference in living and housing costs.

-Find out how much retirement income you might receive from your private pension and how to boost it by using our Pension Calculator.
+Find out how much retirement income you might receive from your private pension and how to boost it by using our pension calculator below.

 How does average retirement income compare to average earnings?

-It’s interesting to see how much disposable income the average pensioner today receives, in comparison to the average worker.
+It’s interesting to see how much disposable income the average pensioner today receives in comparison to the typical worker.

-While the retired generation may largely own their own homes outright, and have no further mortgage payments to make, the working generation is spending a large chunk of its higher income on putting a roof over its head.
+While the retired generation may largely own their homes outright and have no further mortgage payments, the working generation is spending a large chunk of its higher income on rent or mortgage payments.

 Is the average retirement income different for couples?

-Another factor may be that those who are single upon entering retirement are likely to be divorced or separated, which may have had a significant impact on their past finances and thus their ability to save for retirement.
+- Those who are single when retiring are likely to be divorced or separated, which may have had a significant impact on their past finances and their ability to save for retirement.

-Can I live comfortably on the average retirement income in 2020?
+Can I live comfortably on the average retirement income?

 As the comparison above shows, the average retired income may not be much different – in terms of disposable income – than that of the average wage earner.